Learn

 How does impermanent loss happen?

 Impermanent loss happens when there is volatility in crypto prices.
-When cryptocurrencies change in price relative to each other, the balance of assets in a liquidity pool changes as traders take advantage of the arbitrage opportunity — leading to impermanent loss.
+When cryptocurrencies change in price relative to each other, the balance of assets in a liquidity pool changes as traders take advantage of the arbitrage opportunity, causing impermanent loss.

 How to calculate impermanent loss